-A DVD or exercise video player or smart TV: There’s tons of great dance workout DVDs out there, and we’ll talk about how to find the best dance exercise DVD in a minute.
+- A DVD player, mobile device or smart TV: There’s tons of great dance workout DVDs out there, and we’ll talk about how to find the best dance exercise DVD in a minute.
 Most videos are available in a DVD format or an online streaming service, so make sure you’ve got either a DVD player or a way to access the internet.

 How to choose the best dance exercise dvd?

 When choosing the best dance exercise DVD for you, you’ll want to take into account a few things.
 First, consider your dance experience.
-If you haven’t spent years as a dance and aren’t confident in your ability to pick up the steps quickly and without a lot of instruction, look for DVDs specifically marketed to beginners.
+If you haven’t spent years as a dance and aren’t confident in your ability to pick up the steps quickly and without a lot of instruction, look for videos specifically marketed to beginners, like Jaana Rhythms or Figure 8.
 They’ll take the time to walk you through each move individually before putting them all together.
 Second, look for a style of dance that corresponds to music you like, at least at first.
-While you’re getting the hang of it, you want to be enjoying it, right?
-So look for hip-hop dance DVDs if you like rap or hip-hop music, try line dancing if you like country music, Zumba or salsa if you love a Latin vibe, or simply Figure8 if you prefer the full package.
+While you’re getting the hang of it, you want to enjoy it, right?
+So look for hip-hop dance DVDs if you like hip-hop music, try salsa if you love a Latin vibe, or simply get Jaana Rhythms or Figure 8 if you prefer a variety of genres.
 Third, read reviews carefully.
-Some DVDs may seem suitable for beginners but are actually more advanced than you’re looking for.
-Finally, look for DVDs that have modification options for physical limitations.
+Some videos may seem suitable for beginners but are actually more advanced than you’re looking for.
+Finally, look for videos that have modification options for physical limitations.
 If you have an injury or are not in the best shape, you’ll want to choose DVDs that offer several different options for how to do the choreography and still feel great and have fun.